-The overlap patterns of E. mexicana, P. imariense, comb. nov., and M. loeblichii, comb. nov., were determined from differential marginal growth in the sutures of two adjacent plates (Fig. 9).
+The overlap patterns of E. mexicana, P. imariense, comb. nov., and M. loeblichii, comb. nov., have been determined from differential marginal growth in the sutures of two adjacent plates (Fig. 9).
 These three species have an identical plate overlap pattern.
 Plate overlap in epithecal, cingular and hypothecal plate series follow two general gradients: from dorsal to ventral and from the cingulum to the two poles.
-The fourth precingular (4′′), the third postcingular (3′′′), and the third cingular (3c) plates were identified as keystone plates which overlap all their adjacent plates.
-On the epitheca, the middle intercalary plate 2a overlapped the other intercalary plates.
-On the hypotheca, the second antapical plate 2′′′′ overlapped plate 1′′′′.
-Among the sulcal plates, plate Sp overlapped by all hypothecal plates.
-Plates Sd and Ss overlapped by 5′′′ and 1′′′, respectively.
+The fourth precingular (4′′), the third postcingular (3′′′) and the third cingular (3c) plates were identified as keystone plates, which overlap all their adjacent plates.
+On the epitheca, the middle intercalary plate 2a overlaps the other intercalary plates.
+On the hypotheca, the second antapical plate 2′′′′ overlaps plate 1′′′′.
+Among the sulcal plates, plate Sp is overlapped by all hypothecal plates.
+Plates Sd and Ss are overlapped by 5′′′ and 1′′′, respectively.

 Molecular phylogeny

 The SSU + ITS + LSU alignment was 1,726 + 934 + 1,112 bp long and comprised 302 + 557 + 427 parsimony informative sites as well as 1,901 distinct rAxML alignment patterns.
-In the phylogenetic tree (Fig. 10), peridinialean dinophytes segregated into Blastodinium Chatton (100LBS, 1.00BPP), Ensiculiferaceae, fam. nov.
-(97LBS, 1.00BPP), Kryptoperidiniaceae (99LBS, 1.00BPP), Peridiniaceae (100LBS, 1.00BPP), Peridiniopsidaceae (97LBS, 1.00BPP), Thoracosphaeraceae (98LBS, 1.00BPP) and Zooxanthella.
-Calcareous dinophytes were distributed over the three lineages Ensiculiferaceae, fam. nov., Scrippsiella s.l.
+In the phylogenetic tree (Fig. 10), peridinialean dinophytes segregated into Blastodinium Chatton (100LBS, 1.00BPP), Ensiculiferaceae (97LBS, 1.00BPP), Kryptoperidiniaceae (99LBS, 1.00BPP), Peridiniaceae (100LBS, 1.00BPP), Peridiniopsidaceae (97LBS, 1.00BPP), Thoracosphaeraceae (98LBS, 1.00BPP) and Zooxanthella.
+Calcareous dinophytes were distributed over three lineages: Ensiculiferaceae, Scrippsiella s.l.
 (84LBS, 1.00BPP) and the T/Pf-clade (76LBS, 0.97BPP), but did not constitute a monophyletic group.
-Rather, Ensiculiferaceae, fam. nov., showed a closer relationship to Blastodinium, Kryptoperidiniaceae and Zooxanthella, but the support was low (53LBS).
+Rather, Ensiculiferaceae, showed a closer relationship to Blastodinium, Kryptoperidiniaceae and Zooxanthella, but the support was low (53LBS).

 The ITS + 5.8S alignment was 1,114 bp long and comprised 579 parsimony informative sites as well as 846 distinct rAxML alignment patterns.
-Bayesian and ML analyses generated similar trees (Fig. 11), and Ensiculiferaceae, fam. nov., constituted a well-supported group (60LBS, 1.00BPP).
-They segregated into the three major clades Ensiculifera (50LBS, 0.92BPP), Matsuokaea, gen. nov.
-(95LBS, 1.00BPP) and Pentapharsodinium (85LBS, 1.00BPP), whereas Ensiculifera and Pentapharsodinium appeared closer related (0.91BPP).
-Ensiculifera included four already named species: the type species, E. mexicana (90LBS, 1.00BPP), E. carinata (94LBS, 1.00BPP), E. jinhaensis, comb. nov. (single accession), and E. tyrrhenica, comb. nov.
+Bayesian and ML analyses generated similar trees (Fig. 11), and Ensiculiferaceae constituted a well-supported group (60LBS, 1.00BPP).
+They segregated into the three major clades: Ensiculifera (50LBS, 0.92BPP), Matsuokaea, gen. nov.
+(95LBS, 1.00BPP) and Pentapharsodinium (85LBS, 1.00BPP).
+The Ensiculifera and Pentapharsodinium clades appeared more closely related to each other (0.91BPP) than to the Matsuokaea, gen. nov. clade.
+Ensiculifera includes four previously named species: the type, E. mexicana (90LBS, 1.00BPP), E. carinata (94LBS, 1.00BPP), E. jinhaensis, comb. nov. (single accession), and E. tyrrhenica, comb. nov.
 (99LBS, 1.00BPP).
-Additionally, Ensiculifera included the sequences of a parasite that was almost identical to a sequence that was gained from an unidentified calcified coccoid cell (Fig. S2; 100LBS, 1.00BPP).
-Pentapharsodinium segregated into four lineages, including the type species P. dalei (98LBS, 1.00BPP), P. dalei var. aciculiferum (100LBS, 1.00BPP), P. imariense, comb. nov.
+Additionally, Ensiculifera includes the sequences of a parasite that was almost identical to a sequence from an unidentified calcified coccoid cell (Fig. S2; 100LBS, 1.00BPP).
+Pentapharsodinium segregated into four clades, including the type, P. dalei (98LBS, 1.00BPP), P. dalei var. aciculiferum (100LBS, 1.00BPP), P. imariense, comb. nov.
 (100LBS, 1.00BPP), and an unnamed species (strain SSND22 from China).
-Sequence divergences of Ensiculiferaceae, fam. nov., are provided in Table S3
+Sequence divergences of Ensiculiferaceae are provided in Table S3

 DISCUSSION